tiprankstipranks

 Changes in U.S. trade policies, including the imposition of tariffs and retaliatory tariffs, may adversely impact our business, financial condition, and results of operations.

-The Trump Administration, during its first term from 2017 to 2021, imposed certain tariffs and retaliatory tariffs, as well as other trade restrictions on products and materials that our customers import or export.
-President Trump again has signaled that his new Administration will impose tariffs and retaliatory tariffs against U.S. trading partners.
-During his election campaign, President Trump indicated that he would impose a 25% tariff against all goods imported from Canada and Mexico, a 60% tariff on goods from China and a blanket tariff of 10% to 20% on other imports to the U.S. On February 1, 2025, President Trump issued an Executive Order imposing tariffs at various levels on imports from Canada, Mexico, and China.
-The newly imposed tariffs have resulted in immediate threats of retaliatory tariffs against U.S. goods and resulted in discussions with the countries which have delayed many of the U.S. imposed tariffs while discussions with each trading partner continue.
-The above and other potential tariffs and trade restrictions may cause the prices of our customers' products to increase, which could reduce demand for such products, or reduce our customers' margins, and adversely impact their revenues, financial results, and ability to service debt.
+The Trump Administration, during its second term beginning 2025, imposed tariffs against goods imported from U.S. trading partners, including Canada, Mexico and China.
+The tariffs have resulted in threats of retaliatory tariffs against U.S. goods, discussions with the countries which have delayed many of the U.S. imposed tariffs while discussions with each trading partner continue and litigation in the U.S. courts.
+Tariffs and trade restrictions may cause the prices of our customers' products to increase, which could reduce demand for such products, or reduce our customers' margins, and adversely impact their revenues, financial results, and ability to service debt.
 This in turn could adversely affect our financial condition and results of operations.
-In addition, to the extent changes in the political environment have a negative impact on us or on the markets in which we operate our business, our results of operations and financial condition could be materially and adversely impacted in the future.
-At this time, it remains unclear what the U.S. government or foreign governments will or will not do with respect to additional tariffs that may be imposed or international trade agreements and policies.
+To the extent changes in the political environment have a negative impact on us or on the markets in which we operate our business, our results of operations and financial condition could be materially and adversely impacted in the future.
+At this time, it remains unclear what the U.S. government or foreign governments will or will not do in response to additional tariffs that may be imposed or international trade agreements and policies.

 Ability to Sell